K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 ## 3. Dataset

 This implementation of ConvNeXT uses the ANDI Alzheimer's data set of brain MRI data.
 There are around 27k samples that are used by the model for training/testing purposes.
 This data has been processed into greyscale and has been sorted into train and test data based on AD (non-healthy) and NC (healthy) data.
+By default the format of input into the ConvNeXt model is 3 channel rgb, so this is what each image has been converted to, replicating greyscale intensity over three channels.

-There  Each image has been resized into the default format for ConvNeXt (224*224) and has then been converted to a torch tensor.
+Each image has been resized into the default format for ConvNeXt (224*224) and has then been converted to a torch tensor.
 In order to improve the quality of model training, images in the dataset have been augmented by randomly flipping, rotating, and translating to ensure that the model is robust and will not overfit the training dataset.
 The train data was further partitioned into a smaller validate set for hyperparameter tuning.

 ![A sample image from the dataset](218391_78.jpeg)